vijay8i/this-and-that/01-build-systems/notes/01-cmake-meson-and-ninja.md

-Ninja was designed with constraints of what it can do, what it wants to do and what it does to a very narrow scope which is to compile a large code base fast by chomping through an assembly file (`build.ninja`) in parallel.
+Ninja was designed with constraints of what it can do, what it wants to do and what it does to a very narrow scope which is to compile a large code base fast by chomping through one or more assembly file(s).

-While such an assembly file can be written by hand, Ninja leaves the DX to other tools such as CMake and Meson.
-In other words you need loops and conditionals to create the assembly of instructions for *ninja* to chomp at to produce the artefacts (executables, libraries, docs, ...)
+While such assembly file(s) can be written by hand, it can get tricky and feels like grunt work very quickly.
+Ninja leaves the DX of creating such files to other tools such as CMake and Meson, which provide constructs such as loops and conditionals to create the assembly of instructions for *ninja* to chomp at to produce the artefacts (executables, libraries, docs, ...)

 For step 1, the most popular choice is *cmake*.
 But `CMakeLists.txt` syntax is simply not for me; it gives me allergies.
 I get it that it is